Insect bites and stings

 - Use protective netting when sleeping or eating outdoors.

 Applying insect repellent to your clothes instead of your skin can help prevent any skin irritation.
-When in an area infested with mosquitoes, sand flies, or ticks, use a chemical insect repellent such as DEET.
-DEET has been the most effective and broadly used insect repellent for the past 6 decades.
+When in an area infested with mosquitoes, sand flies, or ticks, use a chemical insect repellent such as permethrin or DEET.
+DEET is the most effective and broadly used insect repellent.
 Don't apply insect repellent to sunburned skin.
 When applying both sunscreen and bug repellent, apply the sunscreen first.
 Wait 30 minutes before applying the bug repellent.

-- Use the person's epinephrine pen or other emergency kit if they have one.
+- Use the person's Epi-pen or other emergency kit if they have one.
 (Anyone who has had a serious allergic reaction to an insect sting should carry an Epi-pen or its equivalent at all times.)

 - Try to keep the person calm.